aithoughts/chat-aipm/README.md

 ### `12` [Custom Themes][docs-feat-theme]

-As a design-engineering-oriented application, LobeChat places great emphasis on users' personalized experiences, hence introducing flexible and diverse theme modes, including a light mode for daytime and a dark mode for nighttime.
+As a design-engineering-oriented application, AiPMChat places great emphasis on users' personalized experiences, hence introducing flexible and diverse theme modes, including a light mode for daytime and a dark mode for nighttime.
 Beyond switching theme modes, a range of color customization options allow users to adjust the application's theme colors according to their preferences.
-Whether it's a desire for a sober dark blue, a lively peach pink, or a professional gray-white, users can find their style of color choices in LobeChat.
+Whether it's a desire for a sober dark blue, a lively peach pink, or a professional gray-white, users can find their style of color choices in AiPMChat.

 > \[!TIP]
 >
 > The default configuration can intelligently recognize the user's system color mode and automatically switch themes to ensure a consistent visual experience with the operating system.
-> For users who like to manually control details, LobeChat also offers intuitive setting options and a choice between chat bubble mode and document mode for conversation scenarios.
+> For users who like to manually control details, AiPMChat also offers intuitive setting options and a choice between chat bubble mode and document mode for conversation scenarios.

 <div align="right">